miguelsiloli/Jupyterbook/miguelsilva/_build/html/_sources/04_Vinted_Deep_Learning/01_vinted_dataset.md

-# Creating a Image Classification Dataset from Data Mining
+# 01: Creating a Image Classification Dataset from Vinted Images

 In this chapter I'm going to show how I built an image clothing dataset from my Vinted data engineering pipeline.